matiasdiezcanseco/gnopardy-app/docs/TECH_STACK.md

 # Tech Stack 🛠️

-This document outlines all technologies, frameworks, and libraries used in the Geopardy project.
+This document outlines all technologies, frameworks, and libraries used in the Jeopardy project.

 ## Core Technologies